ThomasPericoi/hello-ovni/README.md

 ## Use

-When activated you will randomly see a lyric from <cite>Hello, Dolly</cite> in the upper right of your admin screen on every page.
+When activated you will randomly see a lyric from <cite>On m'appelle l'ovni</cite> in the upper right of your admin screen on every page.

 ## Credits